 What is life insurance, anyway?
 Life insurance is exactly what it sounds like: an insurance policy on a human life.
 It sounds a bit morbid, and maybe a little depressing, to think about and plan for your own death – but a life insurance policy is absolutely vital if you want to make sure your loved ones are taken care of after you’re no longer around.

-Just like any insurance policy, a life insurance policy is a simple contract between a policyholder (you) and a life insurance provider (such as Ladder, Ethos, etc.).
-You pay an agreed-upon rate to a provider, and when you die the insurance company pays a lump sum – or “death benefit” – to your loved ones (the beneficiaries)
+Just like any insurance policy, a life insurance policy is a simple contract between a policyholder (you) and a life insurance company.
+You pay an agreed-upon rate to the company, and when you die the insurance company pays a “death benefit” – to your loved ones (the beneficiaries)

 Not all life insurance is the same, and there are different structures of policies for different types of customers.